The Real Estate Lead Metadata Specification prescribes

 Recently, many real estate software tools have created functionality to "parse" lead emails and automatically extract the lead information.
 This is a difficult and error-prone process for a variety of reasons:

 When a software tool cannot properly parse the lead information, everybody loses.
-The real estate portal appears to be handing out bad leads, the real estate agent loses a potential client, and the potential homebuyer does not get the service he or she needs.
+The real estate portal appears to be handing out bad leads, the real estate agent loses a potential client, and the potential homebuyer does not get the service they need.

 The Real Estate Lead Metadata Specification describes an industry standard approach for portals to communicate lead information with the goal of having 100% accurate transmission of lead details.